 The curb or corner radii at intersections control the speed at which vehicles can turn and determine the distance which people must walk to cross an intersection.
-Corner radii should be designed as tight as possible to enhance the safety and suitability of an intersection for all users.
+Corner radii should be designed as small as possible to enhance the safety and suitability of an intersection for all users.

 Actual curb radius is the radius of the curb line at an intersection.
 It is easily seen and understood, but generally is not the governing radius for vehicles.
 Effective curb radius is the measure of a vehicles path while turning from one lane to another.
 It is made larger by the presence of parking and bike lanes which require vehicles to make wider turns around a corner.
-A visualization is provided in Figure 5-1.

 In situations where a minimum actual curb radius is desired but a larger effective radius is needed to accommodate frequent trucks or buses there are several solutions available to allow access while maintaining a safe environment.